 What exactly do yoga teachers mean when they say “this is a hip-opening posture?”
-Such a vague description when what we really mean the poses foster better hip mobility.
-Most of us feel tightness in our hips because of either overuse or under-use.
-When you sit for hours, the muscles in the area weaken and shorten.
-The flip side is through repeated motion or repeated contraction of the muscles.
+It’s such a vague description when what we really mean is the pose fosters better hip mobility.

 To better understand how poses improve the function and mobility of the hips, it’s helpful to have a basic understanding of the anatomy involved.

 anatomy of your hips

 The hip area is a powerhouse of bones, muscles and ligaments.

 The pelvis and femur–your two heaviest bones–meet up to support your entire upper body’s weight.
 This meeting point happens at a ball and socket joint.
 The deep socket (the acetabulum) supports the weight of the upper body, your lower limbs, and allows for the greatest range of motion.

 Movement through this joint allows the hip to flex, extend, abduct, adduct, internally and externally rotate.

 In a typical yoga-asana class you flex by lifting one leg straight off the ground in utthita hasta padangustasana.
 For abduction, take the lifted leg and swing it out to the side in supta padangusthasana.